ALievre/5ISS_Portfolio/src/data/tabs/analysis.md

     <details style="text-indent: 2%;">
         <summary style="color: #98c379">Semantic data</summary>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             Since it was the first time I had a Semantic Data class, the challenge was to grasp the meaning of the different notions like Ontology, Data Property or Object Property.
 The first lab really helped with that.
 The second lab used the ontology we created with a Java application.
 The main challenge of this lab was to understand how to create an Instance and how to manipulate them in Java.
-My knowledge in this programming language helped me to implement the different functions I needed for this application.
+My knowledge in this programming language helped me to implement the different functions I needed for this application.You can find the report in the following link:
+            <a style="color: #98c379" href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/semantic_report.pdf">Semantic Data Report</a>
         </p>
     </details>
     <br>